'Narconomics': How the Drug Cartels Operate Like Wal-Mart And McDonald's

 "The theory is that the cartels in the area have what economists call a 'monopsony,' [which is] like a monopoly on buying in the area," Wainwright says.
 "This rang a bell with me because it's something that people very often say about Wal-Mart."

 Wainwright describes his new book, Narconomics, as a business manual for drug lords — and also a blueprint for how to defeat them.
-When it comes to battling the cartels, Wainwright says governments might do better to focus on controlled legalization rather than complete eradication of the product.
+When it comes to battling the cartels, Wainwright says governments might do better to focus on controlled legalization rather than the complete eradication of the product.

 "The choice that I think we face isn't really a choice between a world without drugs and a world with drugs," he says.
 "I think the choice we face really is between a world where drugs are controlled by governments and prescribed by pharmacists and doctors, and a world where they're dealt by the mafia, and given that choice, I think the former sounds more appealing."